TsaiCY/GTO/README.md

    Welcome to the "**Global Teleconnection Operator (GTO)**" project!
 In this project, we build a multi-linear regression model to characterize linear relations between sea surface temperature (SST) and several climate variables (e.g., air temperature, precipitation) over different regions in Antarctica.

-Scripts for model diagnostics will be avaiable soon:
-- Compare different versions of CAM output against observations and CMIP5

 ### 2. Application

    GTO can be applied to address various aspects of regional climate changes based on SST: